THE LYDIAN THEORY BY BRETT CLEMENT

 - Sy Borg

 The solo is included in my Lydian list.
 We are here talking about instrumental music.
-Certainly in this case there's no reason for double counting it for both the song and the solo.
+Certainly in this case there's

 - Uncle meat (Yellow shark), ending.